owasp-modsecurity/ModSecurity-nginx/README.md

 to nginx, consuming the new libmodsecurity which is no longer dependent on Apache.
 As a result, This current version has less dependencies, fewer bugs, and is faster.
 In addition, Some new functionality is also provided - such as the possibility of use of global rules configuration with per directory/location customizations (e.g. SecRuleRemoveById).

-NOTICE: libmodsecurity is not feature complete and it is not considerable stable, so use is undertaken at your own risk.

 # Compilation